mxthevs/mxthevs/README.md

 ## `mxthevs@pc~$ whoami`

-My name is Matheus Henrique and I'm currently graduating in System Analysis and Development @ FATEC Lins - São Paulo, Brazil.
+My name is Matheus Henrique and I'm graduated in System Analysis and Development @ FATEC Lins - São Paulo, Brazil.
 Working from home.

 ---